ForeverACharles/Chess55/README.md

 # Chess Game

-by Charles Li & Max Sun
+by Charles Li & Max Sun.
+Original repo hosted on [BitBucket](https://bitbucket.org/ms2814/55.git)

 Implementaion of Chess written in Java.
 Play against a friend locally in a terminal :D